matsudo840/conviction-timer-app/README.md

 ## Who Is This For?

-*   Individuals who want to maintain a slow, controlled pace for perfect form.
+*   Individuals who want to practice Convict Training on their own.
 *   Anyone looking to free themselves from stopwatches and mental counting.
 *   Users who want to track their workout history automatically.
 *   Users dedicated to maximizing the quality of their training.